Own-Data-Privateer/hoardy-web/tool/README.md

       - `scrub`: scrub the value by optionally rewriting links and/or removing dynamic content from it; what gets done depends on `--remap-*` command line options, the `MIME` type of the value itself, and the scrubbing options described below; this fuction takes two arguments:
             - the first must be either of `request|response`, it controls which `HTTP` headers `scrub` should inspect to help it detect the `MIME` type;
             - the second is either `defaults` or ","-separated string of `(+|-)<option>` tokens which control the scrubbing behaviour:
-              - `+paranoid` will assume the server is lying in its `Content-Type` and `X-Content-Type-Options` `HTTP` headers, sniff the contents of `(request|response).body` to determine what it actually contains regardless of what the server said, and then use the most paranoid interpretation of both the `HTTP` headers and the sniffed possible `MIME` types to decide what should be kept and what sholuld be removed by the options below; i.e., this will make `-unknown`, `-scripts`, and `-styles` options below to censor out more things, in particular, at the moment, most plain text files will get censored out as potential `JavaScript`; the default is `-paranoid`;
               - `(+|-)unknown` controls if the data with unknown content types should passed to the output unchanged or censored out (respectively); the default is `+unknown`, which will keep data of unknown content types as-is;
               - `(+|-)(jumps|actions|reqs)` control which kinds of references to other documents should be remapped or censored out (respectively); i.e. it controls whether jump-links (`HTML` `a href`, `area href`, and similar), action-links (`HTML` `a ping`, `form action`, and similar), and/or references to page requisites (`HTML` `img src`, `iframe src`, `link src` that are `stylesheet`s or `icon`s, `CSS` `url` references, and similar) should be remapped using the specified `--remap-*` option (which see) or censored out similarly to how `--remap-void` will do it; the default is `+jumps,-actions,-reqs` which will produce a self-contained result that can be fed into another tool --- be it a web browser or `pandoc` --- without that tool trying to access the Internet;
               - `(+|-)all_refs` is equivalent to enabling or disabling all of the options listed in the previous item simultaneously;